RenganathanAruna/Shopify_API_Site/README.md

 # Shopify_API_Site
 This site is developed using fakeapi.com (product api)

-This is developed using HTML and CSS
+This is developed using HTML,CSS And JAVASCRIPT

 This app is deployed in netlify